When everything is awful and everyone is upset

 I think we can all agree that everything is pretty awful right now.
 Just as I start to hope that we may be over the worst of it, along comes something else, asking us to hold their beer.

 Situational awareness was never something that came naturally to me.
-It has taken over four decades of deep sighs, shifting bodies and audible groans to teach me that not every “how’s things?” is an invitation for a monologue, and that sometimes, Téa, your need for a captive audience can sometimes turn into a hostage situation.
+It has taken over four decades of noticing deep sighs, shifting bodies and audible groans to teach me that not every “how’s things?” is an invitation for a monologue, and that sometimes, Téa, your need for a captive audience can sometimes turn into a hostage situation.
 It hasn’t been easy to learn, but if there’s one thing I know, it is that there is far more to life than being smart, or right, particularly if you want to keep friends, and especially if you want to change hearts and minds.

 I have talked before about how I was in various online communities during 9/11, when Americans lost their goddamn minds.
-Now, this is very different, because as much as Americans would love to tell us otherwise, the Twin Towers were not prophecised as the site of the boss fight to end all boss fights where the son of God returns and the people who let children starve to death, pollute the planet and bomb civilians …get to go to Heaven for …some reason.
+Now, this is different, because as much as Americans would love to tell us otherwise, the Twin Towers were not prophecised as the site of the boss fight to end all boss fights where the son of God returns and the people who let children starve to death, pollute the planet and bomb civilians …get to go to Heaven for …some reason.
 But, the main point is that everyone lost it.

 And there I was, final year of my politics degree with my big mouth and list of facts, to analyse the situation.
 To explain to a bunch of traumatised and very confused Americans who truly thought the world loved them that it was, in fact, not the case, and that this was a natural consequence of decades of shitty policy that had killed way more people than the Holocaust.